mit-ll-ai-technology/maite/docs/source/how_to/wrap_image_classification_model.rst

 Not only are JATIC models themselves standardized, but also their outputs.
 This means we should create a wrapper for our model's outputs.
 We will create a :py:func:`~dataclasses.dataclass` called MNISTOutputs.
-It will simply define the logits that is a type that implements :class:`~jatic_toolbox.protocols.SupportsArray`.
+It will simply define the logits that is a type that implements :class:`~maite.protocols.SupportsArray`.
-Though this specific implementation is for logits, a very similar wrapper would be created for either :class:`~jatic_toolbox.protocols.HasProbs` like outputs, and :class:`~jatic_toolbox.protocols.HasScores` like outputs, depending on the output of the pytorch model.
+Though this specific implementation is for logits, a very similar wrapper would be created for either :class:`~maite.protocols.HasProbs` like outputs, and :class:`~maite.protocols.HasScores` like outputs, depending on the output of the pytorch model.
 The test at the bottom of the code block ensures that our wrapper class matches the format JATIC expects from our output.